fullcalendar/fullcalendar-docs/_docs-v4/now-indicator/now.md

 You can also provide a function that returns a [Date](date-object).

-Overriding the current date is particularly useful when your calendar is using a custom [timezone](timezone) parameter.
+Overriding the current date is particularly useful when your calendar is using a custom [timeZone](timeZone) parameter.
 The current year/month/date in the custom timezone might be different than the local computer's current date.

 You'll most likely want to calculate this with a server-side script and inject it into the settings of the calendar.
 Here is an example in PHP: